kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 * State of the market
 * How you will evaluate vendor quotes/proposals

-We will discuss each of these in more detail as we go, but recognize that none exist in a vacuum.
+We will disucss each of these in more detail as we proceed, but it's essential to recognize that none exist in isolation.
 Each has the potential to impact the other considerations, which can substantially affect the ultimate acquisition strategy and solution.
 Understanding these conditions and considerations as they apply to your acquisition and Product Vision is key to effective planning.

 ---